 Define procedures for safe handling and maintenance of controls.
 Educate and train workers in the hazards and control measures relevant to normal activities associated with this product.
 Ensure appropriate selection, testing and maintenance of equipment used to control exposure, e.g. personal protective equipment, local exhaust ventilation.
 Drain down system prior to equipment break-in or maintenance.
 Retain drain downs in sealed storage pending disposal or subsequent recycle.
-Always observe good personal hygiene measures, such as washing hands after handling the material and before eating, drinking, and/or smoking.
+Always observe good personal hygiene measures, such as washing hands after handling the material and before eating, Version 2.1 Revision Date: 10/20/2017 Print Date: 10/21/2017 drinking, and/or smoking.
 Routinely wash work clothing and protective equipment to remove contaminants.
 Discard contaminated clothing and footwear that cannot be cleaned.
 Practice good housekeeping.
-Personal protective equipment Respiratory protection No respiratory protection is ordinarily required under normal conditions of use.
+Due to the product's semi-solid consistency, generation of mists and dusts is unlikely to occur.
+Personal protective equipment Respiratory protection : No respiratory protection is ordinarily required under normal conditions of use.
 In accordance with good industrial hygiene practices, precautions should be taken to avoid breathing of material.
 If engineering controls do not maintain airborne concentrations to a level which is adequate to protect worker health, select respiratory protection equipment suitable for the specific conditions of use and meeting relevant legislation.
 Check with respiratory protective equipment suppliers.
 Where air-filtering respirators are suitable, select an appropriate combination of mask and filter.
-Select a filter suitable for the combination of organic gases According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 11.3 Revision Date: 01/15/2016 Print Date: 05/02/2016 and vapours [Type A/Type P boiling point >65°C (149°F)].
+Select a filter suitable for the combination of organic gases and vapours [Type A/Type P boiling point >65°C (149°F)].
 Hand protection Remarks : Where hand contact with the product may occur the use of gloves approved to relevant standards (e.g. Europe: EN374, US: F739) made from the following materials may provide suitable chemical protection.
 PVC, neoprene or nitrile rubber gloves Suitability and durability of a glove is dependent on usage, e.g. frequency and duration of contact, chemical resistance of glove material, dexterity.
 Always seek advice from glove suppliers.
 Contaminated gloves should be replaced.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturizer is recommended.
 For continuous contact we recommend gloves with breakthrough time of more than 240 minutes with preference for > 480 minutes where suitable gloves can be identified.
 For short-term/splash protection we recommend the same, but recognize that suitable gloves offering this level of protection may not be available and in this case a lower breakthrough time maybe acceptable so long as appropriate maintenance and replacement regimes are followed.
 Glove thickness is not a good predictor of glove resistance to a chemical as it is dependent on the exact composition of the glove material.
 Glove thickness should be typically greater than 0.35 mm depending on the glove make and model.
 Eye protection : If material is handled such that it could be splashed into eyes, protective eyewear is recommended.